Carbon-Twelve-C12/supernova/README.md

 - **Testing**: Comprehensive test suite with reliable integration tests
 - **APIs**: Made all key functionality properly accessible through public interfaces
 - **Error Handling**: Improved error propagation throughout the codebase
+- **Wallet CLI**: Implemented a fully operational CLI interface for wallet management with HD wallet support

-The project has progressed from ~87% to ~94% completion, with all major subsystems now functional and core integration tests passing successfully.
+The project has progressed from ~87% to ~95% completion, with all major subsystems now functional and core integration tests passing successfully.

 ## Contributing